gplepage/lsqfit/doc/source/testing.rst

 are small, but can lead to problems with low statistics.

 Here we present three methods for testing these assumptions.
-We also present techniques like the *statistical bootstrap* and Bayesian integration that can be used to analyze non-Gaussian results.
+Some of these techniques, like the *statistical bootstrap* and Bayesian integration, can also be used to analyze non-Gaussian results.